-Schools may need to work one-on-one with the caregivers/parents of vulnerable students to manage their risk, and if/when they return to school.
-Additional measures, such as the provision of additional hand sanitiser or providing hand hygiene prompting or assistance, may need to be put in place to support vulnerable students if appropriate.
+Schools may need to work one-on-one with you to help manage your child's risk, and if or when your child returns to school.
+Extra measures, such as of additional hand sanitiser or providing hand hygiene reminders or assistance, may need to be put in place to support vulnerable children.

-Supporting students with disabilities with personal care needs
+Supporting children with disabilities with personal care needs

 Physical distancing is not practical when providing direct care.
 In this situation, standard precautions, including hand hygiene, are important for infection control.

-Staff will be required to always wash hands with soap and water or use an alcohol-based hand sanitiser before and after performing routine care and other close interactions with students in the classroom environment and ensure environmental cleaning where relevant.
+Staff will be required to wash hands with soap and water or use an alcohol-based hand sanitiser before and after performing routine care and other close interactions with children in the classroom environment and make sure environmental cleaning where relevant.